 We've all had moments in our lives when we feel sad or down in the dumps.
 But if weeks go by and those feelings linger, it may be depression.
 More than mere sadness, depression can suck the joy out of life and leave you feeling overwhelmed — in some cases, unable to function.

 The good news: Depression is very treatable.
-Before taking action, here are some things to know about this common condition.
+Before taking action, here are seven things to know about this common condition.

 Sadness is a symptom we're all familiar with, but depression symptoms aren't limited to the mind.
 “In older people, depression tends to manifest itself more often with physical symptomology than in younger people.
 ‘I hurt more.
 I just don't feel right physically,'” says Bruce Sutor, M.D., a psychiatrist at the Mayo Clinic, in Rochester, Minnesota.
 Common symptoms: headaches, joint pain, fatigue, sleep disturbances, loss of appetite and gastrointestinal issues.